 |Projected Incident Activity|

-12 hours: Slight increase in interior activity expected as a warming and drying trend begins going towards the weekend.
-The majority of fire activity is expected to continue to be from heavy dead fuels consuming within interior portions of the incident.
+12 hours: The majority of fire activity is expected to continue to be from heavy dead fuels consuming within interior portions of the incident.

-24 hours: Warming and drying trend expected to facilitate a gradual increase of interior fire behavior observed on the incident.
-Continued burning of the heavy fuels interior expected.
+24 hours: Continued burning of the heavy fuels interior expected.
 Occasional tree torching from lichen draped trees is possible.

-48 hours: Continued warming and drying.
-Slow interior consumption expected to continue in the duff and heavy fuel components.
-Isolated torching of trees with lichen drape possible.
+48 hours: Slow interior consumption expected to continue in the duff and heavy fuel components.
+Isolated torching of tees with lichen drape possible.